 The @historiadotid Instagram account shows a real contribution in supporting the strengthening of public historical literacy in the digital era.
-This is reflected in the consistency of daily uploads, varied content formats, communicative delivery styles, and active interaction between account managers and followers.
+This is reflected in the consistency of daily varied content uploads, formats. communicative delivery styles, and active interaction between account managers and followers.
 Broadly speaking, the benefits of this account in the context of digital historical literacy can be described in the following five main aspects: